onap/doc/docs/guides/onap-developer/architecture/onap-architecture.rst

-The Service Orchestrator (SO) component executes the specified processes by automating sequences of activities, tasks, rules and policies needed for on-demand creation, modification or removal of network, application or infrastructure services and resources, this includes VNFs, CNFs and PNFs.
+The Service Orchestrator (SO) component executes the specified processes by automating sequences of activities, tasks, rules and policies needed for on-demand creation, modification or removal of network, application or infrastructure services and resources, this includes VNFs, CNFs and PNFs, by conforming to industry standards such as ETSI, TMF.
 The SO provides orchestration at a very high level, with an end-to-end view of the infrastructure, network, and applications.
 Examples of this include BroadBand Service (BBS) and Cross Domain and Cross Layer VPN (CCVPN).
+The SO is modular and hierarchical to handle services and multi-level resources and Network Slicing, by leveraging pluggable adapters and delegating orchestration operations to NFVO (SO NFVO, VFC), VNFM, CNF Manager, NSMF, NSSMF.

 Virtual Infrastructure Deployment (VID)
 ---------------------------------------